 LOOKING FOR A LONDON WEDDING PHOTOGRAPHER?

-Thinking of getting married at Tanner Warehouse (or anywhere else for that matter) and you feel that my style doth butter your parsnips, please do check my availability and request an eBrochure.
+If you’re thinking of having a Tanner Warehouse wedding (or anywhere else for that matter) and you feel my photos doth butter your parsnips, check my availability and request an eBrochure.

 I limit my diary to around 30 weddings per year, so don’t drag your feet.